 Researchers wishing to view records subject to access restrictions may apply to the agency responsible for approval.
 State Records’ role is to advise researchers of the appropriate contact within a responsible agency.

-The Aboriginal Access Team provides the following services:
+The Senior Aboriginal Access Officer provides the following services:

 Bringing Them Home Report

 Bringing Them Home - Report of the National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from Their Families (April 1997) recognised the crucial role records play in the process of reconciliation.
 Key recommendations in the Report include: